Pixel-aaps/Lead-Management-System/README.md

 Developed a Lead Management System using HTML, TailwindCSS, and Vanilla JS for frontend, with a Flask REST API backend and SQLite/MySQL database.
-The system supports login authentication (JWT), adding, updating, deleting, and searching leads with pagination.”
+The system supports login authentication (JWT), adding, updating, deleting, and searching leads with pagination.

 ## Key Features Implemented:
 - User authentication with JWT.